americk0/PuSH_subscriber/README.md

 end
 ```

+* Note also that unlike the cURL command above, this post request doesn't use the "hub.verify" => "sync".
+This is because for some reason, superfeedr complains when that part is specified when the post request is sent from this button.
+I don't know why but leaving it out has fixed the issue in many cases

 * Now all you will need to do is change any urls in this tutorial to the urls for your app and you should be finished.